AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 These notes will guide you in setting up a **development environment** - the place where you go to write and run code - using an AWS Educate account and Cloud9.
+In order to get a bird eye of view of what Cloud9 is, please watch this video: https://youtu.be/JDHZOGMMkj8

 ## Advantages of Cloud9: